streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/EmbeddedWebServer.md

 </dependency>
 ```

-While these serializers are sufficient in most of the cases, you may need to provide your own custom serializers in order to use the interactive queries.
+While these serializers are sufficient in most of the cases, you may have the need to provide your own custom
+serializers in order to use the interactive queries.

 Therefore, Azkarra will automatically register all components that implements the `Module` interface into the internal `ObjectMapper` instance used for JSON serializaton.
 This allows you to register custom record serializers for interactive queries.